2. Personal information

 "Personal information" is information or an opinion about a person that identifies the person or from which the person's identity can be reasonably ascertained.

 In addition to the provisions of the Privacy Act, we are also bound by the relevant workers compensation legislation, regulations and guidelines in the collection, use and disclosure of information relating to workers compensation claims.
+In certain circumstances, EML may also be bound by privacy and privacy-related legislation applicable in different States and Territories in Australia, in particular where we hold personal information on behalf of government agencies.
+Some of these include:

 Where it is lawful and practicable to do so, EML will give you the option of not identifying yourself or using a pseudonym when entering into transactions with us.